noofny/pet-rego-challenge/README.md

 ## Remaining Work to Meet The Brief

-- Add endpoint to retrieve the pets for a given owner.
 - Add endpoint to retrieve pets counts aggregated by pet type (for food ordering).

 ## References & Inspiration